Hey there! I’m Michelle, and I’m happy you stopped by to check out my blog!

 I have suffered with anxiety and depression for as long as I can remember.
 As a child, I would worry about things no child should ever worry about.
 I struggled with it until my mid-twenties when I’d finally had enough of feeling bad most all of the time and decided I wanted to do something about it.
 I went to my doctor who referred me to a psychiatrist who prescribed me anti-depressants.
 That was a huge game-changer for me, as I finally got a chance to feel like a “normal” person.

-This blog also represents how people like me can still make a decent living without working at a “real” job.
-Blogging makes it easier for me to work around the bad times when I have them and take care of myself without having to worry about being fired or judged by my bosses or coworkers.
+I’m not sharing about my anxiety and depression to get sympathy or attention.
+I want to raise awareness and reduce the stigma surrounding anxiety, depression and mental illness in general.
+I believe that the more people who share their struggles with mental illness, the less stigma there will be.
+I’m also sharing it to show people who also suffer that there is options for people like me who can’t work a “regular” job.
+Blogging makes it easier for me to work around the bad times when I have them and take care of myself without having to worry about being fired or judged by my bosses and coworkers.
 I think it’s so important to show others like me that there are viable alternatives to a regular job that may be a better option for them.
 It’s also a job that feeds my soul because I get to bring happiness to others by sharing what I hope is beautiful farmhouse inspiration for their homes.

 Please feel free to hang out and look around as much as you like and check back often as I usually add new content a few times a week.
 If you have any questions or comments, you can either fill out my contact form or email me.